What Do TFSI, TDI, and Other Engine Badges Mean on Cars?

 FAQs on Car Engine Meanings and Abbreviations

-TDCi stands for Turbo Diesel Commonrail Injection, Ford’s efficient diesel engine range.
+TDCi stands for Turbo Diesel Commonrail Injection and is Ford’s diesel engine technology.